Marienstern Abbey

 Are there guided tours?

-Check the official website for information on guided tours, as they may provide deeper insights into the abbey’s history and significance.
+Check the official website for information on guided tours, as they may be available during certain times or events.

 What’s the best time to visit?

-The best time to visit is generally during the spring or summer months when the weather is favorable, and the gardens are in full bloom.
+The best times to visit are during spring and autumn when the weather is mild and crowds are typically smaller.

 Is it wheelchair accessible?